 Exhibitions are mainly curated by invitation.
 However, unsolicited materials are reviewed periodically.
 The gallery does not review email attachments or portfolios in the presence of the artist.
 Please follow the submission guidelines provided here.

 Call for entries

 The Art of Healing is a new collaboration between the Art School and Englewood Hospital and Medical Center.
 Work will be displayed in sites throughout the hospital, providing exposure for local artists and enhancing the healing environment of the hospital.
-For dates and submission guidelines please click here.
+Click here to view the most recent prospectus.

 The NJ Small Works Show is presented each year in the Mikhail Zakin Gallery.
 All artists with a past or present connection to New Jersey are invited to submit their work.
 This juried group exhibition features 2-D and 3-D works that are 18" or under in any dimension.

 Please click here to view the most recent prospectus.
 To receive the next prospectus in the mail, please call us at 201-767-7160 and ask to be added to the Small Works list.

 Work opportunities are available in exchange for art classes.
 Please contact our Executive Director Maria Danziger at 201-767-7160 or email email@example.com for more information.

 Scholarships are available for individuals who are in need of financial assistance.
 Please ask at the front desk for more information.
 Important note: Scholarships are not guaranteed, as they are dependent on available funds and the number of requests we receive.
 Applications must be received at least 10 days prior to the start of the semester to be considered.